 The production team received complaints as they were altering the Phi Phi location for filming purposes.
 They also changed some of the hills digitally in post-production to make it even more beautiful.
 But it looks perfect enough to me, as I enter the bay on a boat.

 Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines, and the book was also written there according to the legend.
-But facts like that won’t stop the horde from arriving to the shores of Phi Phi Islands, to find some grains of sand that perhaps was once touched by Leo’s bottom.
+But facts like that won’t stop the horde from arriving to the shores of Phi Phi Islands, to find some grains of sand that perhaps were once touched by Leo’s bottom.

 Comments